Skip to main content

 MHI is not required to publish a Modern Slavery statement as it currently does not meet the criteria to do so.
 However, MHI fully supports the aims of the Modern Slavery Act 2015 and operates under a Modern Slavery Statement which can be located within its policy library.

-All general enquiries to the Safeguarding Panel can be made via email to safeguarding@mentalhealthinnovations.org.
+All general enquiries to the Safeguarding Team can be made via email to safeguarding@mhiuk.org.

 Confidentiality